NASA-IMPACT/csdap-cumulus/README.md

 The first time you run this command, you will be prompted to supply values for a number of secrets, which will be stored as AWS SSM Parameters of type SecureString.
-If you are unsure what values to supply for the prompts, consult a team member who has already deployed Cumulus from this repository.

-Subsequent deployments will use the secret values supplied during your initial deployment, so if you need to change any of the parameters, you must do so manually via the AWS CLI or AWS Management Console.
+If you are unsure of what value to supply for a prompt, consult a team member who has already deployed Cumulus from this repository.
+If you cannot immediately obtain an appropriate value for a prompt, you may simply supply a dummy value (e.g., TBD).
+This will allow you to continue with deployment, and add the secret value at a later point, but you'll have to use the AWS CLI or AWS Management Console to do so, because during subsequent deployments, you will no longer be prompted for the value.

 Initial deployment will take roughly 2 hours in total, but close to the end of the process, the deployment might fail with several error messages of the